Accelerating Clinical Evidence Synthesis with Large Language Models: Methods

 \paragraph{Manual screening of titles and abstracts} Then, we manually screened titles and abstracts, applying a rigorous classification and sorting methodology.
 The remaining papers were first categorized based on the type of cancer treatment they explored.
 We then organized these papers by their citation count to gauge their impact and relevance in the field.
 Our selection criteria aimed to enhance the quality and relevance of our final dataset.
 We prioritized papers that focused on the study of treatment effects, such as safety and efficacy, of various cancer interventions.
 We preferred studies that compared individual treatments against a control group, as opposed to those examining the effects of combined therapies (e.g., Therapy A+B vs. A only).
 To build a list of representative meta-analyses, we needed to ensure diversity in the target conditions under each treatment category.

 Further, we favored studies that involved a larger number of individual studies, providing a broader base of evidence.
 However, we excluded network analysis studies and meta-analyses that focused solely on prognostic and predictive effects, as they did not align with our primary research focus.
 To maintain a balanced representation, we limited our selection to a maximum of three papers per treatment category.
-This process culminated in a final dataset comprising 25 papers.
+This process culminated in a final dataset comprising 100 systematic review papers.
 This curated collection forms the backbone of our analysis, ensuring a concentrated and pertinent selection of high-quality studies directly relevant to our research objectives.
-The characterstics of the created dataset is in Extended Table~\ref{tab:data_stats}.